 If chapters do not have sections, QuarkXPress creates a "book chapter start" for the first page of each chapter.
 A book chapter start tells a chapter to begin its page numbering after the last page of the previous chapter.
 To override a book chapter start and create a section, open the chapter and choose Page > Section.
-Check Section Start; this unchecks Book Chapter Start.
 When you add pages to a chapter, reorder chapters, or remove chapters, subsequent pages and chapters will be numbered according to this section start.